-This event, located at the Swiss Capital of Switzerland, Bern, is now at its third edition and I took the opportunity to attend it on its first day.
+This event, located at the Capital of Switzerland, Bern, is now at its third edition and I took the opportunity to attend it on its first day.

 The Kursaal is within 20 minutes walking distance from the main train station.
 The entrance is 15 CHF, including a tasting glass, with all whiskies to be paid at the glass.
 A few new comers have joined this event and the number of new releases available was quite impressive.
 I try to taste most of them, except the new Ardbeg.

 As always, I started with the stand of Acla Selection, who had a very large selection of new whiskies, starting with an “Extra Old Irish” bottled by them.
 The whisky was clean, smooth, slightly spicy and intense.
 A different style from the older Irish whiskies they have bottled.
 The new “Irish Single Malt Whiskey” 27 YO Acla Selection was much more mellow, rounder, more fruity, rather malty and creamy, with a light fruitiness.
 More mellow and rounder, as well as less fruity than the previous editions 5 or 6.
-The Pogues is a new Irish blended whisky.
+The Pogues is a new Irish blended whiskey.
 It is the official bottling from the music band.
-Aged 3 years and 1 day, the result is a very smooth, easy drinking Irish whiskey, with a light fruitiness and orchard’s fruits.
+Aged 3 years and 1 day (according to the back label), the result is a very smooth, easy drinking Irish whiskey, with a light fruitiness and orchard’s fruits.
 Surprisingly good and matured.
 I moved then to the Tennessee whiskey 13 YO bottled by the Whisky Agency.
 It was a smooth and mellow Bourbon, with lots of spices, on treacle, orange, cinnamon, nutmeg, tannins, some bitter orange and peach.
 A good old whiskey, with some bitterness, but without being too woody or tannic.

 |Most of the Irish and the Tennessee whiskey at Acla Da Fans|